 - Physical therapy and rehabilitation

 Contact a Ladder Accident Attorney

-At Hach & Rose, LLP, our Queens ladder accident lawyers have an in-depth understanding of the applicable New York workers’ compensation and personal injury laws.
-We work hard to see that our clients receive the maximum compensation possible for their injuries.
-Our legal team has the skills, resources, experience needed to investigate and pursue your claim, no matter how complex it may be.
+At Hach & Rose, LLP, our Queens ladder accident lawyers understand the applicable New York workers’ compensation and personal injury laws.
+We work hard to ensure our clients receive the maximum compensation for their injuries.
+Our legal team has the skills, resources, and experience to investigate and pursue your claim, no matter how complex.

-The ladder accident attorneys at Hach & Rose, LLP are committed to fighting for our clients’ full and fair financial recovery through a highly skilled and meticulous preparation for trial.
-If you or a loved one has suffered a serious injury as a result of a ladder accident, contact us now at (212) 779-0057 for a free initial consultation.
+The ladder accident attorneys at Hach & Rose, LLP are committed to fighting for our clients’ full and fair financial recovery through highly skilled and meticulous preparation for trial.
+If you or a loved one has suffered a serious injury due to a ladder accident, contact us now at (212) 779-0057 for a free initial consultation.